xar-network/xar-network/docs/delegator-guide-cli.md

 This is the most secure option, but comes with relatively high resource requirements.
 In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.

-You will find the tutorial on how to install `xard` [here](https://cosmos.network/docs/cosmos-hub/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/cosmos-hub/join-mainnet.html).
+You will find the tutorial on how to install `xard`, and the guide to run a full-node.

 ### Connecting to a Remote Full-Node